ksaj/helloworld/README.md

 # Resources

 Since uploading the first bunch of these, I have discovered a few good resources on ARM assembler for the RPI.
-Here is one that seems to follow a good pocess for learning, and goes more in depth than any of the others I found: https://thinkingeek.com/arm-assembler-raspberry-pi/
+Here is one that seems to follow a good process for learning, and goes more in depth than any of the others I found: https://thinkingeek.com/arm-assembler-raspberry-pi/